This post may contain affiliate links. Please read my disclosure policy.

 Erin says

-Hi Emerson, so happy you loved it! 🙂
+Hi Shannon, so happy you both love it!!

 Erin says